Wasabi Wallet

 Announcements

-In November of 2020 we announced Wasabi Wallet 2.0, which includes a new CoinJoin scheme, called WabiSabi, a complete UI redesign and significant UX improvements.
-In the announcement we defined a probability […]
+In November 2020 we announced Wasabi Wallet 2.0, which includes a new CoinJoin scheme, called WabiSabi, a complete UI redesign and significant UX improvements.

 Working at Wasabi Wallet

 ‘Wasabikas’ (the term for anyone helping to develop Wasabi Wallet) are given a fair and equal opportunity to contribute to the ever-evolving software.
-Though it would be an asset to have degrees […]
+Though it would be an asset to […]

 Wasabi Wallet Donates 1 BTC to Defend Privacy in Bitcoin